SQ2KRR/EU1KY-Analyzer-2026/README.md

 A new detailed user manual for **EU1KY Analyzer 2026 v2.1** is currently being prepared.

-The documentation will describe the individual measurement modes step by step using actual screenshots from the analyzer.
+The new documentation will describe the individual measurement, calibration and diagnostic functions step by step using actual screenshots captured directly from the analyzer.

-Older manuals may describe previous firmware revisions and should therefore be treated as reference material only.
+Documentation for older releases remains useful as reference material, but some menus, functions and screen layouts may differ from version 2.1.

 ---